ibis a pythonic query language

 >>> assert isinstance(expression.compile(), sqlalchemy.sql.Select)

-is The Database Toolkit for Python, and ibis
+sqlalchemy is The Database Toolkit for Python, and ibis leverages it compatability

 with traditional SQL databases.